tscode/MathGL.jl/README.md

 [changes.md](/changes.md), the most important ones are given [below](#changes-to-mathgl).

-The same examples as above:
+The same example as above in the julian interface:
 ```julia
 using MathGL
 mgl = MathGL